spprichard/Reviewer/README.md

 _Current Issues_
 - Only works for MacOS 10.13
 	- Not certain as to why, I believe it to be the version of the NSLinguisticTagger API, but again not certain

+- Limited in what it can find
+	- Current implementation only allows for [.personalName, .placeName, .organizationName] to be found.
+	- Additional feature will be added that allow someone to know if a give review is Postive or Negative